There's a very underused advanced stat in the sabermetrics world known as tOPS+. Don't be scared of it; it's actually quite simple to understand.

 The good news is that the Giants are not anywhere near as good as their 35-19 record indicates.
 Luck has inflated that thing like a bulging cyst.

-Things can certainly change of course as is always the case in baseball.
+Either that or they just have to be an even worse team than we all think - Which is possible.
 The Giants for instance went 48-64 over their final 112 games last season in a display of just how vulnerable they are if they don't get near perfect health from their starting rotation.
 But as we sit two months into the 2014 season, things really couldn't be breaking any better than they are for the Giants right now.